Home Business Journeys – Sworn Translator Builds a Translation Business

 She uses a variety of online platforms in relation to the type of translation and intercultural consultation she offers:

 - Alexandra’s Translation website is used to specifically showcase the different types of translations she can provide and the types of official documents she can translate.
-She also uses it to educate about the different areas German/Spanish or Spanish/German translations may be required in various formats.
+She also uses it to educate about the different areas of German/Spanish or Spanish/German translations that may be required in various formats.

-- Alexandra’s Consultation website mainly focuses on clients looking for support with Spanish and German communication such as phone calls, email correspondence, customer support and intercultural relationship building.
-On her blog she provides useful tips and insights about intercultural differences in both cultures she translates for and how to deal with them.
+- Alexandra’s Consultation website mainly focuses on clients looking for support with Spanish and German communication such as phone calls, email correspondence, customer support, and intercultural relationship building.
+On her blog, she provides useful tips and insights about intercultural differences in both cultures she translates for and how to deal with them.